MeysourO/credit-card-fraud-detection-project/README.md

 - Changing Year and Day to Date
 - Changing Time to Time period
 - Changing Merchant City to Merchant Type : Online or In-person
-- Dropping  with NaN values in columns Errors? and Merchant State
+- Dealing with NaN values in columns Errors? and Merchant State
 - Creating plots for each column to check where most fraudulent transactions occured.

 ### Data Storage